 EXPERIENCE AND EDUCATION

-Wendy was drawn to research and legal analysis early in her academics and was the recipient of the Max and Manly Isaac's Prize and a Pitblado Scholarship from the University of Manitoba.
-She complemented her legal studies with intensives at the Duke-Geneva Institute in Transnational law at the University of Geneva, Switzerland, studying international IP law, international business law and international sports law, and attending hearings at the United Nations, the World Health Organisation and the World Trade Organisation in Geneva.
+Wendy's analytical mind was honed early on in her academics, having been the recipient of the Max and Manly Isaac's Prize in research and analysis.
+She is also a Pitblado Scholar.
+She complemented her legal studies by spending a term at the University of Geneva in Switzerland studying international law and attending hearings at the United Nations, the World Health Organization, and the World Trade Organization.

 Areas of Service

 Wendy is actively involved as an entrepreneur, shareholder, and investor in the franchising industry, the real estate market, and the start-up technology scene in Alberta and British Columbia.
 She can often be seen advising start-up technologies at the Innovation Centre in the heart of downtown Kelowna.

 Wendy is an avid volunteer in the local legal community.
 In 2015, she was a supervising lawyer for the Advanced Legal Research (3950) course for the Faculty of Law at Thompson Rivers University.
 Wendy also works to facilitate access to justice as a regular contributor with Access Pro Bono and the Elizabeth Fry Society.
 She is fluent in conversational Cantonese.